geosolutions-it/MapStore2/docs/developer-guide/dev-how-to.md

 # Developer Generic Guidelines

-This guide wants to provide general information and suggestions about how to write code for MapStore2.
+This guide wants to provide general information and suggestions about how to write code for MapStore.

  * [Writing plugins](../plugins-howto)
  * Writing components - TODO TBD